fentosv/template-next-ts/README.md

     npm github-first-deploy
     ```

+    With options:
+    ```
+    yarn github-first-deploy --'Your commit name'
+    ```

+    or

+    ```
+    npm github-first-deploy --'Your commit name'
+    ```

 5. Import Git repositoy in [Vercel](https://vercel.com/new).
 _At this point, you can get the Vercel project link and add it to the .env file._

 6. Update you repository when you want.
 Vercel will update the Production Deployment when you push the Git repository.
+You can also set a different commit name with `--'{Your commit name}'`.
 ```yarn github-update```
 or
 ```npm github-update```